ranfdev/DistroShelf/README.md

 ## License

-DistroHome is licensed under the GPL-3.0-or-later license.
+DistroShelf is licensed under the GPL-3.0-or-later license.

 ## Credits